kazemisoroush/relational-cloud-partitioning/README.md

 Relational Cloud is refer to a kind of distributed database system that is relational.
 We use [Jabe-Ja](http://www.sics.se/~fatemeh/files/papers/jabeja.pdf) ([GitHub](https://github.com/fatemehr/jabeja)) graph partitioning algorithm in this project which is a kind used to partition social media modeled graphs.

+## Why Vertical Partitioning?

+1. To better separate naturally disjointed parts of data.
+2. To better join naturally related parts of data together.
+3. If we meet these, less machines will work with each query, and that means less energy is used.

 ## Data-set
 We use two kinds of data: